 Top 5 Things To Do in Smokvica

-- Wandering around the Smokvica locale zigzagging the olives and grapes, you will pass several medieval churches.
-A more modern church constructed in the 1920s however, sits proudly in the centre on the site of a 17th-century church.
-As well as visiting this large neo-Romanesque Church of the Purification of Our Lady in its shadows, you will find a Baroque Loggia, all which remains of the old Church of Lady of Kandelore.
+As you wander around Smokvica you will zigzag pass olives and grapes and several medieval churches.
+However, a large modern church constructed in the 1920s sits proudly in the centre on the site of a 17th-century church.
+This is the Church of the Purification of Our Lady.
+In its shadows you will find a Baroque Loggia, all which remains of the old Church of Lady of Kandelore.

-- Sample the delicious Pošip wine at one of the many producers in this small village.
-One of our favourites is the family-run Toreta winery, which has a selection of old tools to help you understand the history of wine production and can be visited as part of a Wine Taster Tour.
+Sample the delicious Pošip wine at one of the many producers in this small village.
+One of our favourites is the family-run Toreta winery, which has a selection of old tools to help you understand the history of wine production.
+You can visit a Smokvica winery as part of a Wine Taster Tour.

-- The local cultural society in Smokvica continues the long-standing musical and folk traditions of the village.
-Should you be fortunate to watch a performance of the Kumpanija or hear the voices singing songs of love and the homeland, you will realise that the Dalmatian people are natural performers.
+The local cultural society in Smokvica continues the long-standing musical and folk traditions of the village.
+Try to watch a performance of the Kumpanija or listen to some folklore songs and dances.
+Islanders are natural performers and often sing of love and the homeland.

 Swim at Brna

 Spend time enjoying the Mediterranean climate in the Bay of Brna.
 The bay is just four kilometres from Smokvica.
 This coastal village caters well for visitors with restaurants, cafes and pebble beaches.
 It is also popular with sailors as the deep bay provides protection for their boats.

 The bay has an interesting history.
 The port was originally built to ship wine from Smokvica.
 In 1715 Turkish pirates invaded Brna.
 They captured Don Marko Bono from Zrnovo and 23 residents of Smokvica.
 It was planned for them to be sold as slaves.
 Don Marko Bono was sold for 100 sequins.
 However, he was later brought back by his relatives for the inflated rate of 141 sequins!